zaqifathis/BIMserver-doc/BimServerClient.md

 Of course you can also use the client from source code, in that case download a source zip file, or checkout the projects from GIT.

+# Example
-# Example connecting via SOAP with authentication, and listing all projects
+Connecting via SOAP with authentication, and listing all projects

 ```java
 	// Create a BimServerClientFactory, change Json to ProtocolBuffers or Soap if you like